RecList/evalRS-CIKM-2022/README_CIKM_2022.md

 ### First Step: Register

+[ _Note_: registration is now closed, you can skip this step to run your own model against EvalRS tests! ]

-* Register [Online](https://reclist.io/cikm2022-cup/leaderboard.html).
+* Register [Online](https://reclist.io/cikm2022-cup/).
 You should get some tokens, save them for later!

 ### Second Step: Setup your environment